Selling to the City of Yakima

-Procurement is centralized at $10,000 for both the City and the County.
-Purchases over these amounts must be routed through the City/County Purchasing Division.
-The formal sealed bid limit for both entities is $50,000 at which notices are placed in the Yakima-Herald-Republic Legal Notice Section and on the City/County Purchasing web page.
+Procurement is centralized at $10,000.
+Purchases over this amount must be routed through the City Purchasing Division.
+The formal sealed bid limit is $50,000 at which notices are placed in the Yakima-Herald-Republic Legal Notice Section and on the City Purchasing web page.
 Specifications may be picked up, mailed, or downloaded off the web page (preferred).
 Sealed bids are opened and read publicly in the City Council Chambers, or another designated location.
 Bid tabs are available online.

-If the purchase is for a Public Work and Improvement Project, both entities are subject to the current Revised Code of Washington Statutes (RCW’s), Title 39.
+If the purchase is for a Public Work and Improvement Project, the City is subject to the current Revised Code of Washington Statutes (RCW’s), Title 39.
 At the City, Purchasing handles only Limited Public Work under $35,000.
 Larger projects go through the City’s Engineering Division at 509-575-6111.
-At Yakima County, all Public Works are handled by the Public Services Department at 509-574-2300.

 Sales Representative Visits

 While every effort is made to accommodate visits, it is strongly urged that you call to make an appointment. https://www.yakimawa.gov/services/purchasing.

 All deliveries shall be submitted FOB destination, ready for regular and safe operation, unless otherwise requested.
 Delivery location will be specified at time of order.